Series/Portfolio: Madrid Album (B), no. 21

 Artist: Goya (Francisco de Goya y Lucientes) (Spanish, Fuendetodos 1746–1828 Bordeaux)

 Medium: Brush, indian ink, and gray wash on laid Netherlandish paper

 Dimensions: 9-5/16 x 5-3/4 in.
 (23.7 x 14.61cm)

-A subject favored by artists of the Rococo school (notably Fragonard), the playful back and forth of a young woman in a swing suggested the suspenseful drama of amorous courtship.
-Goya pictured such a swing in a tapestry design for the palace of the crown prince and princess and in a decorative painting for the country house of the duke and duchess of Osuna.
-His ink-and-wash drawing emphasizes the fickle nature of the smiling girl, who seems to have some other suitor on her mind.
+A subject favored by artists of the Rococo school (notably Fragonard), the playful motion of a young woman on a swing suggests the drama of amorous courtship.
+Goya depicted such a swing in a tapestry design for the palace of the crown prince and princess in Madrid and in a painting for the country house of the duke and duchess of Osuna.
+His delicate drawing emphasizes the fickle nature of the smiling girl, who seems to have some other suitor on her mind.